calebgray/portabuild/docs/index.md

 This is the `Dockerfile` which endows GitHub with its action.

 > ```dockerfile
 > # Nearly Generic Dockerfile.
 (ACHTUNG: Dumps whole load on failure because this is for professionals that don't believe in standards but follow them anyway.
-That's an endless loop straight to insanity... isn't it. >_<)
+That's an endless loop to insanity... isn't it...)
 > FROM ubuntu
 > COPY . .
 > CMD ([ -x ./build.sh ] && ./build.sh) \